If you’re 16 and looking for some independent transport, there really is only one choice.

 For those looking to get onto two-wheels, the choice of mopeds on the market has never been bigger, or more bewildering.
 The rise in imports of cheap models from China means that a brand new scooter can be picked up for less than £500, while top end Japanese and Italian models can retail for almost four times as much.

-To try and makes sense of it all, Bike Social sent a team of three riders of differing experience to try out three popular models of differing prices.
+To try and make sense of it all, Bike Social sent a team of three riders of differing experience to try out three popular models of differing prices from the wide range of 50cc mopeds currently available on the market.

 In addition to me swapping my C90 for the mopeds on my daily commute, I was joined on the test by colleagues Sarah and Oli.
 Oli is a newly qualified rider who has been riding a wide variety of motorcycles since passing his test at the start of the year while Sarah rides a Lexmoto Valencia 50, and gave us a different point of view when evaluating the mopeds.